jessepav/lacygoill-wiki-backup/l2r.md

 Comprehension  involves  much more  than  merely  being  able to  answer  simple questions of fact about a text.
-This  limited kind  of comprehension,  in fact,  is nothing  but the  elementary ability to  answer the question  about a  book or other  reading material: "What does it say?".
+This  limited kind  of comprehension,  in fact,  is nothing  but the  elementary ability to  answer the question  about a  book or other  reading material: “What does it say?”.
 The many further questions that, when correctly answered, imply higher levels of comprehension are seldom asked in speed  reading courses, and instruction in how to answer them is seldom given.